nishantjoshi-007/GlowStrike/README.md

 ```bash
 git clone -b local_deployment --single-branch https://github.com/nishantjoshi-007/Glowing_Pong_Game.git
 ```
+- After that, go to the folder where you cloned the repository.
+- Open Glowing Pong.exe
+- #### Enjoy The Game

 ## :warning: License
 Distributed under the MIT License.
 See <a href=https://github.com/nishantjoshi-007/Glowing_Pong_Game/blob/main/LICENSE>LICENSE.txt</a> for more information.